 The Home Recording Weekly Podcast

 Kern Ramsdell, the host of the Home Recording Weekly podcast (released every other week, by the way) is a disabled vet who took up home recording as a hobby.
 He then decided to start a podcast to help spread what he was learning about his new favorite pastime.
 Since then, he’s started an annual songwriting contest with stupid great prizes donated by many big names in audio, and been able to earn some money mixing other people’s music and doing FOH for live shows.
 The format of the show is a mix of him rambling about what he’s learned recently and interviews with the major home recording educators, like Graham Cochrane, Joe Gilder, and David Glenn.
+The podcast wrapped in April, 2017 after 91 episodes.

 Inside Home Recording